HIMSS17 Recap: An Industry on FHIR

 If interoperability standards are “ingredients,” then the new Argonaut guide for high-priority use cases is like a “cookbook,” showing how to put it all together, explained Argonaut leader Micky Tripathi.

-The Argonaut Project, Project, launched under the HL7 umbrella in 2014, is comprised of both vendors and providers seeking to accelerate the use of FHIR (Fast Healthcare Interoperability Resources).
-Tripathi explained that the new guide, released earlier in February, is significant — and can help mark FHIR “relevant and useable.”
+The Argonaut Project, launched under the HL7 umbrella in 2014, is comprised of both vendors and providers seeking to accelerate the use of FHIR (Fast Healthcare Interoperability Resources).
+Tripathi explained that the new guide, released earlier in February, is significant and can help mark FHIR “relevant and usable.”

 Google Adds FHIR Power to HL7 with Joint Initiative